Theo’s Ectoderm tightened, darkening reflexively. It was the eighth day on the Honeymoonlet, and that tone was dangerous. He turned.

 Theo followed her finger.
 Just over the horizon, a point of light moved, pulsing erratically.
 “Check my numbers.”

-They’d set their Ectoderm to a pattern of gray-and-white streaks, resembling the ice they walked on as best they could.
+They’d smeared their Ectoderm with a pattern of gray-and-white streaks, resembling the ice they walked on as best they could.
 But there was no way to prevent their breaths from heating up the bubble helmets, and they had to talk.
 If Expedience was looking their way with a thermograph, the first Molly and Theo would know of it was a hyperkinetic slug slamming through their flesh.

 Of course, they’ll probably be looking out for Molly’s “minefield” instead of at us.